-Berlin highlights - an insider guide written by Ulrik Kristiansen
+Berlin - an insider guide to the city's highlights is written by Ulrik Kristiansen.

-As you pass the last remnants of the Berlin Wall, the world's longest outdoor gallery; of 1,3 km East Side Gallery, becomes interesting here.
+When you pass the last remnants of the Berlin Wall, which forms the world's longest outdoor gallery - the 1,3 km long East Side Gallery - it becomes interesting here.

 Klunkerkranich in Neukölln

 The word of mouth Klunkercranich is German for 'wartetrane'.
 A not very old, but somewhat tired-looking shop arcade in the Neukölln district has got a city garden on the parking deck on the roof.
 From this roof terrace there are great views of Berlin.

 A Klunkerkranich lives in green surroundings, and here it has 'built a nest' with a sustainable city garden on the roof with an organic café and a really cool atmosphere with a bar and music in the evening.

 Postdamer Strasse just south of Potsdamer Platz has long looked very worn.
 But suddenly here is renovation underway; in backyards and towards the street, fine galleries, expensive shops, wine and cocktail bars pop up.